Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Mini Cooper Insurance
+How to Find Low Cost Mini Cooper Insurance

-The following list is a brief recap of the car insurance concepts covered in the charts and tables above.
+The following is a review of the primary concepts that were presented in the illustrations above.

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.